 Bavarian beer

-storage/pages/banner/1699365111Bayerisches Bier Banner Landingpage englisch (8bit).png
+storage/pages/banner/1699365111Bayerisches Bier Banner Landingpage englisch (8bit).webp

 Bavarian beer variety

-Bavaria: beer country through and through
+Bavaria: Beer country through and through

-Bavarian beer is a true institution in the beer world and has truly earned this good reputation thanks to traditional craftsmanship, the finest ingredients and a whole lot of passion.
+Bavarian beer is a true institution in the beer world and has earned this good reputation thanks to traditional craftsmanship, the finest ingredients and a whole lot of passion.

 -